To experience springtime is to risk living through the winter. To be present is to risk one day being absent.

 This page contains screenshots from a well preserved 16 millimetre film documentary by Robert E. Lorey at a hang gliding competition held on June 29th to July 6th, 1974.
 The film was digitized and placed on YouTube in four parts by his son (Eric I think).

 Additional screenshots are from film taken by John Elwell at the same site in 1973 and 1974.
-I am inclined to think that, where the gliders land on a hugely stepped beach, it is 1973 and the wider flat beach with a round target carved in the sand is 1974.
-Some of the film was taken from off shore, presumably in a boat, and seems to correspond with the stepped beach.
+I am inclined to think that, where the gliders land on a hugely stepped beach, it is 1973 and the wider beach with a lesser step and a round target carved in the sand is 1974.
+Some of the film was taken from off shore, presumably in a boat, and seems to correspond with the hugely stepped beach.

 See under External links later on this page for the YouTube videos.